 8. Small business owner

-Are you crafty and have a passion for baking, making jewelry, or blogging?
-Zone in on your talents, and open up your own small business out of the comfort of your own home.
+Are you crafty and have a passion for baking, making jewelry or blogging?
+Hone in on your talents, and open up your own small business out of the comfort of your own home.
 Etsy, for instance, lets you create your own little handmade shop on the worldwide web.
 You can also sell your services via a personal website, advertising and referrals.

 Whether you do it locally or remotely, tutoring can be a great way to earn extra cash.
 There are several places you can tutor online, including Chegg, K12 and Tutor.com.
-Tutors earn anywhere from $10 to $20 an hour.
+Tutors earn an average wage of $17.28 per hour.

 Freelancing goes beyond writing or editing, which are what most people think of when they hear the word "freelance."
 Freelancing is simply working for a company without a long-term commitment.
 Basically, you work as an independent contractor, usually from the comfort of your own home.
 You may be hired on temporarily to complete a project, assist in grant writing or bookkeeping and more.
 While it isn’t the most stable of jobs, it is one of the most flexible, and freelancers often make more than $20/hour.